LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-use-utterances-for-jekyll-comments.md

 </script>
 ```

-There is two choices, you can simply copy this code to the `my-comments.html`, but why not use `_config.yml` so it can be more configurable in the future?

 My recommendation for the theme is, `github-light` for the light mode, `dark-blue` for the dark mode.
-{.note}
+{:.note}

+There is two choices,
+1. Hard coding: you can simply copy this code to the `my-comments.html`.
+2. You can use `_config.yml` so it can be more configurable.

+I'll go with the second choice.
+Either way, you have to put `comments: provider:` to the `_config.yml`.

 ```yaml
 # Set which comment system to use